psybersonik/tracer/README.md

 Environment variables can be substituted using `${VARIABLE}` or `${VARIABLE:default}` syntax.
 If a variable is unset and no default is provided, it resolves to an empty string, and a warning is logged.

+### MaxMind GeoLite2-ASN Database

+The MaxMind GeoLite2-ASN.mmdb database is used for ASN lookups and is loaded into memory at startup for efficient queries.
+Obtain it from MaxMind (requires a free account and license key).
+If the database is unavailable or no matching ASN entry is found, ASN and organization values are set to "unavailable".

 ### Metrics

 #### MTR Metrics (`/metrics`)